cjbates02/SecureScape/README.md

--- Make sure you have node js installed
+-- Make sure you have node js and python installed

 -- Create a python virtual environemnt using command: python -m venv <name of venv>